 Self-hosted

 Both FireZone and Netbird have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Both projects show recent activity, with FireZone last updated 13 hours ago and Netbird 23 hours ago.
+Both projects show recent activity, with FireZone last updated 8 hours ago and Netbird 8 hours ago.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, JSX.
-However, they differ in their additional technology choices: FireZone uses Python, Next.js, Rust, C, Objective-C, Swift, Kotlin, Tauri, Elixir while Netbird leverages Golang.
+However, they differ in their additional technology choices: FireZone uses Python, Next.js, C, Rust, Objective-C, Swift, Kotlin, Tauri, Elixir while Netbird leverages Golang.

 Both projects started around the same time, with FireZone beginning 6 years ago and Netbird 5 years ago.